London Gold Cup Preview, Tips, Runners & Trends

 3. Headman (2:05.33) in 2019

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the London Gold Cup next time out, then you would have backed a total of 7 winners.
-Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of +3.71.
-Remember to use the racing predictions along with the information on this page to find a bet on the 2026 London Gold Cup.
+Over the past 20 renewals, if you had followed the winner of the London Gold Cup next time out, then you would have backed a total of 8 winners.
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of +6.71.
+Whilst we wait for the 2026 London Gold Cup, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 The runner that holds the record over the past 20 renewals for the slowest time in the race was set in the 2005 renewal when Im So Lucky from Mark Johnston under the guidance of Joe Fanning, won in a time of 2:19.45, whilst at the other end of the spectrum, Saddadd, trained by Roger Varian and ridden by Silvestre De Sousa set the quickest time of 2:03.49 in the 2025 renewal.